-While I sometimes wish that I didn't sign them up for everything—we are already in the thick of soccer and music lessons and dance—I'm glad I did.
+While I sometimes wish that I didn’t sign them up for everything this fall—we are already in the thick of soccer and music lessons and dance—I’m glad I did.
 It really is making the adjustment easier for them.
-Chloe is thankful for her soccer team friends in the halls of the junior high and Bria feels more comfortable talking to orchestra people, so she's glad she has orchestra to do that!
+Chloe is thankful for her soccer team friends in the halls of the junior high and Bria feels more comfortable talking to orchestra people, so she’s glad she has orchestra to do that!

 Communicate with them and be sure you’re not pushing them into more than they can handle, but don’t let them get away with not doing anything.
 Bria usually runs cross country in Michigan, but was really adamant about not doing it here.
 We decided not to push it—mostly because the team had been practicing for a month already when we arrived in town and she wasn’t comfortable joining late.
 Instead, she’s doing orchestra, and that’s just fine.